-Another quick workaround for the problem is that you can try a different browser for the time being.
-This won’t fix the problem with your primary browser but can help you get the job done.
+Another quick workaround for the problem is that you can try a different browser for now.
+This won’t fix the problem with your primary browser but it can help you get the job done.

 Disable antivirus and any third-party firewalls

-One thing that should be on your diagnostics list is to temporarily disable your antivirus and check if you can share files through your network.
+One thing that should be on your diagnostics list is temporarily disabling your antivirus and checking if you can share files through your network.
 If you’re using any third-party firewalls, they can also cause conflict with network communications under the pretext of keeping you safe.

 Corrupt or malfunctioning extensions often cause a lot of problems, including this one.